Universality of empirical risk minimization: Universality in statistical learning

+\end{corollary} The existence of the limit \eqref{eq:MinimalInterpolation-Assumption} and the continuity of $t\mapsto\rho_{\stst}(t)$ can be checked in specific models.
+For instance, the techniques of \cite{hastie2019surprises,montanari2019generalization} can be used to verify them ---under technical assumptions--- for overparameterized linear regression and binary classification.

+More generally, we note that applying this corollary only requires to control the asymptotics of the equivalent Gaussian model.

-\end{theorem} In other words, the minimum test error over all near-interpolators is universal (provided it does not change discontinuously with the accuracy of `near interpolation').
-The same theorem holds (with identical proof) for the maximum test error over near interpolators, and if the level $0$ is replaced with any deterministic constant.
+\begin{remark} Statements analogous to Theorem \ref{thm:universality_bounds} and Corollary \ref{coro:UnivInterpolation} hold (with identical proof) for the maximum test error over near interpolators, and if the level $0$ is replaced with any deterministic constant $t_\star$ (i.e., $\ERM_0$ can be replaced by $\ERM_{t_{\star}}$).